For more information Click Here

 Journal of Student Research is devoted to the Rapid Dissemination of current student research.
 The journal uses an automated process from manuscript submission to publication.
 Manuscript submission, peer review, and publication are all handled online, and the journal automates all clerical steps during peer review.

 The journal seeks papers that are novel, integrative, and written in a way that is accessible to a wide audience which includes an array of disciplines.
-Content of the journal ranges from Applied research to Theoretical research.
+The content of the journal ranges from Applied research to Theoretical research.
 In general, papers are welcomed from all topics.

-First Author of the submission must be a student at an accredited academic institution and have a faculty co-author or provide the contact information of their research advisor who is a faculty.
+The first author of the submission must be a student at an accredited academic institution, university, or College and have a faculty co-author or provide the contact information of their research advisor who is a faculty.

 More Information on Author's Role